 But the design work failed - in the sense that visibility didn't produce the outcomes design theory predicts.
 There was no productive dialogue.
 No strategic pivot based on new understanding.
 No "aha" moment where stakeholders aligned around a better path forward.

 The visibility I created seems to have been absorbed into something like a defensive routine.
-It became part of the insight report - a successful deliverable.
-My work helped the organisation declare victory on redefined terms.
-Whether I wanted this or not, my design artefacts may have ended up legitimising a retreat from the original goals.
+It was positioned as contributing to an insight report - a promised deliverable that never quite arrived.
+My work helped the organisation gesture toward victory on redefined terms, toward documentation that was always forthcoming.
+Whether I wanted this or not, my design artefacts may have ended up legitimising a retreat from the original goals - not by appearing in an actual report, but by their existence making the promise of a report more credible.

 Boundary Objects and Exposure Devices